abhishrijoshi/Spotify-playlist-dl/README.md

-1.You can use some website to extract the playlist info i used this https://watsonbox.github.io/exportify/ to get the archive of the playlist 2.Then just extract it and run the script
+1.You can use some website to extract the playlist info i used this https://watsonbox.github.io/exportify/ to get the archive of the playlist if using this make sure to include artist data and audio features data from the settings 2.Then just extract it and run the script

 Dependency